mriiiron/water-ink-simulation/README.md

 ## Progress

+3/25/2013

+* Read and understand Lax-Wendroff method and MacCormack method (for Euler equation, 2D non-viscuou fluid).

 3/24/2013

 * Finish reading (those f**king) fluid dynamics equations, and read the chapter about discretization, the key to CFD from (f**king) pure physics.